 - Migrating from other database management systems such as MySQL, Oracle, Microsoft SQL Server to PostgreSQL.

-You will find all you need to know to get started with the PostgreSQL quickly and effectively.
+You will find all you need to know to get started with the PostgreSQL quickly and effectively here on our website.

 We developed the PostgreSQL tutorial to demonstrate the unique features of PostgreSQL that make it the most advanced open source database management system.